neherlab/treetime-cloud/services/worker/README.md

-# treetime/worker
+# services/worker

 This module implements Treetime worker instance.

-It is ran by Treetime API to fullfil requests of remote clients (web or cli).
+This private service is used by Treetime API in order to fullfil the computational task request from remote clients.

-Treetime worker consumes input data, processes it using Treetime library and produces output files.
+Treetime worker downloads input data from the filestore, processes it using Treetime library and uploads output files back to filestore.